gabrielmfern/writing/my-first-conference.md

 ### Erasmo Hernández

 He was also one of the speakers, I wasn't able to catch his talk, but I'm sure it was great!
 We talked about Windsurf and particularly, about the state of Venezuela where he was born and his family lives in.
-It was really great, and he's was also very nice.
+It was really great, and he was also very nice.

 Here's a picture I took with him: